tomeichlersmith/ldmx-ecal-validation/README.md

 - rereco.py : a config to re-run the reconstruction if only reco-level changes were made
 - test.ipynb : testing the Validation module and other scratch work
 - [characterize](characterize) the ECal's performance in simulation
+- [dimuon calibration](dimuon-calibration) studying how frequently a given cell has a muon pass through it for calibration purposes